SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

     can be found.

 For simple classes like ``UUID``, you can just create a ``TypeToken`` using the static :javadoc:`TypeToken#of(Class)` method.
-But when the class you want to use has type parameters of its own (like ``Map<String,UUID>``) the syntax gets a little more complicated.
-In most cases you will know exactly what the type parameters will be at compile time, so you can just create the ``TypeToken`` as an anonymous class: ``new TypeToken<Map<String,UUID>>() {}``.
+However, ``UUID``\s and some other types already have a constant for it, such as :javadoc:`TypeTokens#UUID_TOKEN`, which you should use instead.
+If the class you want to use has type parameters (like ``Map<String,UUID>``) and no constant yet exists for it, the syntax gets a bit more complicated.
+In most cases you will know exactly what the type parameters will be at compile time, so you can just create the ``TypeToken`` as an anonymous
+class: ``new TypeToken<Map<String,UUID>>() {}``.
 That way, even generic types can conveniently be written and read.

 .. seealso::
     For more information about ``TypeToken``\s, refer to the `guava documentation